This timeless gift guide for canners contains some of my most used and beloved canning books, tools, and helpers.

 5. Floursack Towels.
 Canning can be messy business so it’s always good to have a stack of clean towels on hand.
 I like these white floursack towels, as they are absorbent, fairly lintless and can be bleached clean when you’re all done cooking.

-6. Ball Utensil Kit.
+6. Ball Canning Starter Kit.
 This is an easy way to get a new canner started, or to help an experienced preserver refresh their collection of tools (that jar lifter takes a beating after years of use).

 8. A Good, Sharp Knife.
 I’m a big fan of my Global, but any sturdy, sharp knife will do.
 When you’re processing a bushel or two of fruit, you want to use the best tool for the job.